 International Driving Permit (IDP)

-In the event of a no-deal Brexit, you will likely need an International Driving Permit (IDP) as well as your UK licence.
-The IDP is a multi-language translation of your driving licence and currently costs £5.50.
-They can be bought from a Post Office.
+The IDP is a multi-language translation of your driving licence and currently costs £5.50 and can be bought from a Post Office.

 There are three different types of IDPs, depending on the EU country you are driving in.
 You might need more than one if travelling through several countries.
 You can find up-to-date information on the Government’s website.

-If you hold a UK licence, you should not need an IDP to travel across the Northern Ireland / Republic of Ireland border – just your licence.
+If you hold a UK licence, you won’t need an IDP to travel across the Northern Ireland / Republic of Ireland border – just your driving licence.

 This is a standardised carbonated document making it easier for drivers involved in an accident to exchange details and facts of any incident.
-They are not compulsory, so you do not need to have one in your motorhome.
+They’re not compulsory, so you don’t need to have one in your motorhome.

-We do however provide these to customers automatically when they first take out fully comprehensive European cover, or on request, for peace of mind in the event of an incident or accident.
+We do however provide these to customers automatically when they first take out our optional extra of fully comprehensive European cover, or on request, for peace of mind in the event of an incident or accident.

-- A copy of your insurance documentation (including your certificate of insurance)
+You’ll need a copy of your motorhome insurance (including your certificate of insurance) as you would now.

 Travelling to Europe with pets

-Pet owners need to complete the following steps before travel:
+Pet owners will need to complete the following steps before travel:

 – Get your pet microchipped